Hidde-Heijnen/mlmi-vault/010 - Classes/DL/Lecture 1.md

 left of table is ground truth probabilities.
 Depending on my loss function I will make different predictions.
 Sentence level or word level.

+Training
+train paremeters $\theta$

+DL says forget about doing manually, look at the data Look at the data, and choose good programs that will work well on the data that we see.
+Getting a good program, is equavalent to choosing params that minimise the loss.

+E(p(w,x)[Lf]

+p(w,x) => ground truth probabilities
+But we may have samples drawn form p(w,x) = p(w|x)p(x)

+Training dataset: limited amount of data to approximate loss manually obtain label y (can still be a probability)

+Empircal loss (optimised using gradient and back propagation)

+We minimise the empirical loss instead of the actual loss.
+But don't overfit, so heldout data performance/generalisation is important.